BartlettJE/statsresdesign/docs/10-BayesEst.md

 #### Specify prior probability of parameters

 Compared to simple linear regression, as you add predictors, the number of priors you can set also increase.
 In the output below, you will see how you can enter a prior for all beta coefficients or one specific for each predictors.
-There are also different options for setting a prior for standard deviations and sigma.
+There are also different options for setting a prior for standard deviations since we now have the group-level standard deviation for the random effect and sigma for the distribution family since we are assuming the outcome is normal.

 ```r